samsquire/eventually-consistent-mesh/README.md

 Generates random `withdraw`als and `deposit` events and applies them to a balance.
 Every node in the cluster should agree on the final balance.

 The problem is that any decision based on a balance could be cancellable.

+# node_cluster.py

+This is used by the Jepsen tests.

+# Jepsen tests

+I am working on Jepsen tests for the mesh.
+Currently the jepsen tests spin up 5 servers and deploy the mesh to them, then creates a connection to each server to prepare for streaming instructions.

+I haven't yet written code to generate read/write events.